Crossing Empire's Edge: Foreign Ministry Police and Japanese Expansionism in Northeast Asia

 - About the Author(s)

-Erik Esselstrom, AuthorErik Esselstrom is associate professor of Japanese and Chinese history at the University of Vermont.
+Erik Esselstrom, AuthorErik Esselstrom is professor of Japanese and Chinese history at the University of Vermont.